Sinosplice Presents:

 Introduction

-I've been working at ChinesePod since April, 2006.
-I'm Jenny's co-host at the Intermediate and Upper Intermediate levels, and I am also responsible for the difficulty level system used on the site, as well as most of the topics we choose to create lessons.
-ChinesePod lessons tend to de-emphasize grammar, so I designed the much-anticipated ChinesePod Grammar Guide as a companion to the lessons which will satisfy the grammar-hungry students out there.
-As Senior Product Manager, I'm also heavily involved in the development of new Praxis Language products, such as SpanishPod.
+I’ve been working at ChinesePod since April, 2006.
+I’m Jenny’s co-host in all the Intermediate and Upper Intermediate podcasts, as well as the more recent Newbie and Elementary podcasts (many with Dilu).
+I am also responsible for the difficulty level system used on the site, as well as most of the topics or angles we choose to create lessons.

 What I'd like to share here is a collection of my thoughts about the product which may be useful to learners of Mandarin Chinese.